GemTalk/Sparkle/Documentation/SparkleInstall.md

 * The Sparkle Launcher, allowing you to create login configuration parameters and login; you may also edit, persist, and restore the login configurations.
 * The Sparkle Object Explorer, allowing you to evaluate GemStone Smalltalk expressions and examine the contents of GemStone server objects.
-* A Debugger, allowing you to view the debugger call stack, examine objects, and step through GemStone server code.
+* A Debugger, allowing you to view the process stack, examine objects, and step through GemStone server code.
-* A Process List, allowing you to inspect and debug any process in the gem.
+* A Process List, allowing you to inspect and debug arbitrary processes in the gem.

 Sparkle is under active development and information in this document is likely to become out of date without notice.
 See the project on github: <https://github.com/GemTalk/Sparkle>

 ## Requirements

 With Sparkle, you must use GemStone/S 64™ Bit v3.7, which has some additional features that are required for Sparkle support. v3.7 is not released as of February 15, 2022 (the date of this document), but alpha builds are available.
-You should have GemStone v3.7 installed on a supported Linux server, with a Stone running and available for use.
+You should have GemStone v3.7 installed on a supported Linux or MacOS server, with a Stone running and available for use.
 Sparkle is supported with Pharo 9.
-For the Pharo client, you should have a Windows, Mac, or Linux environment in which you will install Pharo.
+For the Pharo client, you should have a Windows, MacOS, or Linux environment in which you will install Pharo.

-## GemStone Server Installation on Linux
+## GemStone Server Installation

+The following instructions are for the GemStone server, which can be run on Linux or MacOS.

 ### Install GemStone